salrashid123/stackdriver_istio_helloworld/README.md

 #### Custom Metrics

 The sample here uses Opencensus libraries to emit metrics as well.
 What this allows you do to is to emit any arbitrary _custom metric_ to any target supported.
-The exporet we use here is ofcourse Stackdriver.
+The exporter we use here is ofcourse Stackdriver.

 The configuration below describes a custom metric called `demo/simplemeasure` that has a dimension of `path` and describes a simple counter